ElCapitanHaddock/whiskersbot/README.md

 - Alerting moderators based on severity
 - Suggestions in #feedback that go up to X upvotes are proposed as "petitions"
 - Messages with X :report: reactions are deleted and archived in #report-log
-- Analyze messages based on their toxicity and hostility (auto-monitoring TBD)
+- Analyze messages based on their toxicity and hostility with a fun command
+- Automoderate channels with the Perspective API, along customizable metrics (more details in help command)
 - If you wish to host your own version of Ohtred, here is a good tutorial: https://shiffman.net/a2z/bot-heroku/

 ### Documentation